 These two types are deemed more “non-classic” presentation

-When working with clients, I don’t categorize based on type of PCOS.
-Instead, I take a look at what could be exacerbating their PCOS symptoms.
+In my practice, I don’t categorize based on type of PCOS.
+Instead, I take a look at what could be exacerbating your PCOS symptoms.

 What Drives PCOS?

 1. Insulin Resistance:

 What does that mean?
 Simply put, when we eat food, our glucose level rises and that pushes on a “doorbell” that surrounds our cells.
 Your cell nucleus inside hears the doorbell, looks outside and sees the glucose at the door and calls your pancreas.
 Your pancreas then knows to secrete a certain amount of insulin and that comes along and opens up the door allowing the glucose to go in and the door shuts.
 This is in an ideal situation.

 In women with PCOS, intrinsic insulin resistance-doors are resistant to opening because the doorbell is “defective”.
 The cell nucleus then doesn’t hear the signal which leads to the pancreas secreting more insulin to knock the door down.
 Your cells are now low in glucose (energy) and your blood sugar levels go up.
 Your cells are starving despite the fact that there is a lot of glucose available.
 This situation leads to those crazy carbohydrate cravings!

 Symptoms Include: blood sugar spikes and crashes, carbohydrate cravings, difficulty losing weight, decreased energy, skin tags, acanthosis nigricans

 What You Can Do About It: Pair a carbohydrate source with protein and fat, don’t skip meals, include fiber with meals and snacks (goal 30g per day), always eat breakfast, try to add in some light exercise.

 Testing: fasting glucose, fasting insulin, hemoglobin A1C